Art-Hoti/data-analytics-power-bi-report239/README.md

 ---

 ### Commit Summary:
-- Updated README with detailed documentation of the data import and transformation process for Milestone 1.
+- Updated README with detailed documentation of the data import and transformation process for Milestone 1 and Milestone 2.
 - Added the latest version of the Power BI report (`.pbix` file) to the repository.